A topic from the subject of Biochemistry in Chemistry.

 The data collected from biochemical thermodynamics experiments can be used to calculate the following thermodynamic parameters:

-• Enthalpy change (ΔH): The enthalpy change is the change in the total energy of a system.
+• Enthalpy change (ΔH): The enthalpy change is the heat absorbed or released during a reaction at constant pressure.

-• Entropy change (ΔS): The entropy change is the change in the disorder of a system.
+• Entropy change (ΔS): The entropy change is the change in disorder during a reaction.

 Applications